Plumsail/forms-docs/SharePoint/general/data-security.rst

 Physical security
 ------------------------------
-Plumsail Forms hosts all data in Microsoft Azure which data centers have been tested for security, availability and business continuity.
+Plumsail Forms hosts all internal data in Microsoft Azure which data centers have been tested for security, availability and business continuity.
 For more information, take a look at |this link|.
 Disaster recovery program ensures that our services will be available or are easily recoverable in the case of any catastrophe.